mx1001/hardops_manual/docs/getstarted.md

 ![getstarted](img/getstart/g5.png)

-The pie menu is the same as the <kbd>Q</kbd> menu.
-Icons are not in the pie menu due to speed issues but is the same format of options as the <kbd>Q</kbd> menu.
-The options change based off of context.
+The pie menu is an alternative to the <kbd>Q</kbd> menu.
+It is slower to adopt the changes of the Q menu but is more unified for [AR](https://twitter.com/AdrianRutk0wski/)'s purposes.
+In time we hope to expand and have them swap with Q.

 ## <kbd>N</kbd> - <kbd>N</kbd> Panel / Mini Helper